What is Addiction to Alcohol?

-The disease called Info On Drug Addiction and Alcohol is characterized by a craving for and a dependence on alcohol; an urge beyond the capability of the person to control.
+The disease called Addiction is characterized by a craving for and a dependence on alcohol; an urge beyond the capability of the person to control.
 But there is so much more… it is a disease of the body, mind and spirit.

 However, what that “means” is probably the more important question to ask.
 Alcoholism is an enormous problem in the United States because alcohol is so readily available, it’s socially acceptable and we tolerate those under the influence, even when they break the law.